dadhi/DryIoc/README.md

 NuGet: `PM> Install-Package DryIocZero`

-Standalone container based upon compile-time generated factories by DryIoc.
+Slim IoC Container based on service factory delegates __generated at compile-time__ by DryIoc.

+- __Does not depend on DryIoc at run-time__
 - Ensures _zero_ application bootstrapping time associated with IoC registrations.
 - Provides verification of DryIoc registration setup at compile-time by generating service factory delegates.
 Basically - you can see how DryIoc is creating things.
 - Supports everything registered in DryIoc: reuses, decorators, wrappers, etc.
 - Much smaller and simpler than DryIoc itself.
 Works standalone without any run-time dependencies.
 - Allows run-time registrations too.
 You may register instances and factories at run-time.

 ## Extensions